tai271828/solvcon-gce/README.md

 After `gstart` finishes, run `gssh <instance_name>` to connect to the instance.

-Before conda packages are cached in the project, execution of `gstart` will show error messages, but still work.
-See the next section for making the cache work.

 To remove the instance (and stops being charged), run `gce-delete-instance <instance_name>`.

 ## Trouble Shooting